-In this article, we’re going to take a look at how much of an emergency fund you should have and where you should store the money.
+In this article, we’re going to take a look at four places where you could put your emergency fund and how much cash you should keep stashed in it.

 Money expert Clark Howard says the key is to look outside of traditional financial institutions for a place to stash your cash.